How to write an essay

 The first step in tackling an essay is to make sure that you understand what is being asked of you.

-'I recommend that you read and re-read the essay question,' advises Dr Khusainova.
-'With each time, the question will feel clearer.'
+Read and re-read the essay question.
 Break it down into its component parts and pay particular attention to instruction words, for example, 'explain', 'discuss', 'outline' - what do these mean in practice?
 What are you being asked to do?
 Be aware that essays take several different forms and a 'compare and contrast' essay requires a different approach to an analytical ('analyse') or argumentative ('critically examine') essay.

-For example, the question, 'Compare and contrast the representation of masculinity in two James Bond films from the 1960s and 2000s', can be classified like this:
+For instance, the question, 'Compare and contrast the representation of masculinity in two James Bond films from the 1960s and 2000s', can be classified like this:

 - instruction (i.e. compare and contrast)